ATHLETES ON: Best things they've eaten in the Olympic bubble - NewsBreak

 ATHLETES ON: Best things they've eaten in the Olympic bubble

-BEIJING (AP) — Avocado ice cream and Chinese hot pot are some of the best foods athletes say they've eaten at the Beijing Olympics.
+Avocado ice cream and Chinese hot pot are some of the best food s athletes say they've eaten at the Beijing Olympics .
 Some were also eyeing the KFC — but holding until after competition to indulge.

 Despite the varied menu at the Olympic Village, the options for athletes are radically more limited this year because of COVID-19 restrictions.
 To prevent any potential spread of the virus, athletes and all other Olympic participants can only move between designated venues.